laravel/nova-docs/4.0/installation.md

 ### Customizing Nova's Initial Path

 Nova uses the default `Main` dashboard URL to be used after a user logged-in.
-If you would like to customize the URl, you may set `Nova::$initialPath` value within `App\Providers\NovaServiceProvider`:
+If you would like to customize the URl, you may set `Nova::initialPath()` method  within `App\Providers\NovaServiceProvider`:

 ```php
 use Laravel\Nova\Nova;